-He is primarily engaged in proceedings before the Federal and Supreme Courts, typically involving contractual interpretation, equitable remedies, professional negligence, allegations of misleading or deceptive conduct and administrative law issues.
+In litigation, Edward is primarily engaged in cases before the Federal and Supreme Courts, typically involving contractual interpretation, equitable remedies, professional negligence, allegations of misleading or deceptive conduct and administrative law issues.
 Highly qualified, he also offers particular expertise in the effective use of alternative dispute resolution, particularly arbitration and mediation.

-His experience includes advising the Australian Banking Association – Represented its interests in the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry, including in relation to Anna Bligh’s appearance.
+His experience includes advising the Australian Banking Association in relation to the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.

 Edward holds undergraduate and graduate degrees in law and has a certification in legal project management.
 He has been admitted to practice in both Australia and the United Kingdom.